 ENERGY STAR is the simple choice for energy efficiency, making it easy for consumers and businesses to purchase products that save them money and protect the environment.
 EPA ensures that each product that earns the label is independently certified to deliver the quality, performance, and savings that consumers have come to expect.
-It’s that integrity that led Americans to purchase more than 300 million ENERGY STAR certified products in 2016, with a market value of more than $100 billion.
-In fact, an average of 800,000 ENERGY STAR certified products were sold every day in 2016, bringing the total to more than 5.8 billion products sold since 1992.
+It’s that integrity that led Americans to purchase more than 300 million ENERGY STAR certified products and more than 300 million ENERGY STAR certified light bulbs in 2017, with a market value of more than $100 billion.
+In fact, an average of 800,000 ENERGY STAR certified products were sold every day in 2017, bringing the total to more than 6 billion products sold since 1992.

 The power of partnership

 Consumers, utilities, and retailers all depend on the ENERGY STAR program to highlight products that deliver real consumer savings and give partners the tools they need to differentiate their efficient products.
-In 2017, more than 2000 manufacturers and 2000 retailers partnered with ENERGY STAR to make and sell millions of ENERGY STAR certified products across more than 75 residential and commercial product categories.
-Utilities and retailers also teamed up with ENERGY STAR to coordinate on consumer education, leveraging ENERGY STAR materials to provide consistent information to consumers, including a focused effort in 2017 to raise awareness about more efficient refrigerators, air conditioners, laundry equipment, pool pumps, water heaters, smart thermostats and light bulbs.
+In 2018, approximately 2000 manufacturers and 2000 retailers partnered with ENERGY STAR to make and sell millions of ENERGY STAR certified products across more than 75 residential and commercial product categories.
+Utilities and retailers also teamed up with ENERGY STAR to coordinate on consumer education, leveraging ENERGY STAR materials to provide consistent information to consumers, including a focused effort in 2018 to raise awareness about more efficient refrigerators, air conditioners, laundry equipment, pool pumps, water heaters, smart thermostats and light bulbs.

 Evolving with the market

 As technology improves and industries change, ENERGY STAR evolves with the market to deliver continued savings.
-For example, in 2017, EPA updated performance requirements for five product categories including commercial ice machines, clothes washers, ceiling fans, uninterruptible power supplies and commercial water heaters.
-Nineteen additions and revisions to the product categories are currently underway.
-In 2017, more than 2,200 product models from more than 140 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction that recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
-Dehumidifiers were added to the product categories eligible for recognition.
+For example, in 2018, EPA updated performance requirements for five product categories: computers, televisions, pool pumps, enterprise servers, and imaging equipment.
+In 2018, EPA also added residential storm windows to the program.
+In 2019, EPA anticipates completing an additional 10 revisions across all major product categories including electronics, heating and cooling equipment, appliance, and commercial food service.
+In 2018, more than 2,800 product models from nearly 170 manufacturers were recognized as “ENERGY STAR Most Efficient,” a distinction that recognizes products that deliver cutting-edge energy efficiency along with the latest in technological innovation.
+Televisions were added as an ENERGY STAR Most Efficient product category eligible for recognition.

 Ensuring program integrity

-In 2017, EPA oversaw robust third-party certification of ENERGY STAR products, administered by 23 independent certification bodies and more than 600 labs.
+In 2018, EPA oversaw robust third-party certification of ENERGY STAR products, administered by 23 independent certification bodies and more than 600 labs.
 EPA also requires that a sample of products be tested directly off retailers’ shelves.
 In 2017, EPA-recognized certification bodies administered post-market verification testing on more than 1,700 products, resulting in 115 unique disqualifications for a compliance rate of 93%, affirming consumer confidence in the label.
-In fact, 80 percent of purchasers would recommend ENERGY STAR products to a friend.
 Learn more at energystar.gov/integrity.